Latest releases of new datasets and data updates from different sources around the world

 Quick data summaries and visualizations on trending industry, political, and socioeconomic topics from Knoema’s database.US Agricultural Exports to China Falling, Farmers Seek New Markets United States: Higher Education Costs Flat in 2018 Leveraged Loans: A Threat to US Economic Health?
 Learn more

 Leverage our AI Workflow Tools and online data environment to manipulate, visualize, present, and export data.

-In 2015, maternal mortality ratio for Argentina was 52 deaths per 100,000 live births.
-Though Argentina maternal mortality ratio fluctuated substantially in recent years, it tended to decrease through 1996 - 2015 period ending at 52 deaths per 100,000 live births in 2015.The description is composed by our digital data assistant.
+In 2015, maternal mortality ratio for Democratic People's Republic of Korea was 82 deaths per 100,000 live births.
+Maternal mortality ratio of Democratic People's Republic of Korea fell gradually from 99 deaths per 100,000 live births in 1996 to 82 deaths per 100,000 live births in 2015.The description is composed by our digital data assistant.